pes18fan/notor/README.md

 ```

 By default, the binary will install to the path `/usr/local/bin`.
 To change that, change the final `sudo make install` command to `sudo make INSTALL=<path> install` where you replace `<path>` with the install path of your choice.

-### Windows

-The Windows `.exe` file is available in the releases section of this repository.

 ## Usage